 Any modern mobile device (tablets and smartphones) or any modern computer (desktop or laptop) can be used to access the Editor web-app.
 The execution speed of the Editor depends on the CPU power of your device.
 When the Mojo 61 is on, use your device's network options to start scanning for existing Wi-Fi networks.
-The Mojo 61 should cast an SSID that starts with "Mojo-xxxxxxxxx" where the "x" are replaced by an hexadecimal serial number that is unique per each unit.
-Complete the connection using the following password: 00000000 (eight times zero).
+The Mojo 61 should cast an SSID that starts with "Mojo-xxxxxxx" where the "x" are replaced by an hexadecimal serial number that is unique to each unit.
+Complete the connection using the following password: 0000000 (eight times zero).
 The password can be changed later from the home screen of the Editor app and can be restored to its default value at any time by following the procedure described at page 11, point 4.

-Once connected, open your favorite browser (Chrome, Safari, Firefox, Edge, etc.) and type the URL "Mojo/" (the final slash is important, some browsers might not recognize this as a URL) or type the URL using the IP number http://192.168.1.1
+Once connected, open your favorite browser (Chrome, Safari, Firefox, Edge, etc.) and type the URL using the IP number http://192.168.1.1

 The Editor home page should load into your browser like a normal web site.
 This can be viewed either in portrait or landscape mode, the page should redraw itself accordingly.
 The Editor consists of an home page, four editing pages for the sound parameters (VB3, Combo, Piano and Effects), one further page for editing the Midi CC Map, and the button "SNAPSHOTS" that gives you access to the memory slots.